Pages

 (You will have 84 crossed sts total between 2 dc sts at the beginning and 2 dc at the end of the row.)

-Row 4 (front cross double crochet row): ch 3 or csdc (count as first dc), turn, 1 dc in next sc, work fcrdc sts across the row to the last 2 sts, ending the row with 1 dc into each of the last 2 sts.
+Row 4 (front crossed double crochet row): ch 3 or csdc (count as first dc), turn, 1 dc in next sc, work fcrdc sts across the row to the last 2 sts, ending the row with 1 dc into each of the last 2 sts.

 (You will have 84 crossed sts total between 2 dc sts at the beginning and 2 dc at the end of the row.)